Palestinian cuisine: 20th century

+Author G. Robinson Lees, writing in 1905, observed that "The oven is not in the house, it has a building of its own, the joint property of several families whose duty is to keep it always hot."
+People of Palestine, a 1921 book by American scholar Elihu Grant described the culinary tradition of the Palestinian fallahin (peasants) as follows: The primary cooking fats were samneh, olive oil, and sesame oil.
+Common dishes included hummus bi-tahineh, eggplant maklouba, mujaddara with fried onions, mahshy of stuffed courgette, eggplant, lamb and chicken, kibbeh cooked in samneh.
+A variety of wild plants were foraged for food.
+People generally ate with bread and from a common plate.
+Guests are customarily served preserves (like jams), fruits, and lastly coffee.

+The 1946 Survey of Palestine found that Palestinian Arabs primarily consumed mutton whereas the Jewish population preferred beef, it also noted small amounts of pork being imported mainly for consumption by Palestinian Christians.

+During the 20th century, Palestinians began incorporating more rice into their diets; dishes traditionally prepared with bulgur or freekeh like mujaddara or maqluba were adapted to use rice instead.
+Until around the 1950s–1960s, the main ingredients for rural Palestinian cuisine were olive oil, oregano and bread baked in a simple oven called a taboon.

 Regional cuisines

 There are three primary culinary regions in historical Palestine—the Galilee, Gaza and the West Bank (which has its own culinary subregions ranging from north to south).
 In the Galilee, bulgur and meat (beef or lamb) are primary ingredients that are often combined to form several variations of dishes ranging from a family-sized meal to a side dish.
 However, in the West Bank and the Gaza Strip, the populations have a cooking style of their own.
 In the West Bank, meals are particularly heavy and contrast from the foods of the northern Levant.
 Main dishes involve rice, flatbreads and roasted meats.
 The staple food of the inhabitants in the Gaza Strip is fish due to its location on the Mediterranean seacoast.
 Their culinary influences are also strongly affected by traditional Egyptian cooking and chili peppers, dill seeds and garlic are the most common seasonings.
 Although the cuisine is diverse, generally Palestinians are not restricted to the foods of their specific region and there is constant culinary diffusion amongst them—although, because of Gaza's isolation from other Palestinian and Levantine Arab areas, their cooking styles are less known in the region.